AresMUSH/aresmush.com/tutorials/install/oneclick.md

 ## Next Steps

 Your game should be up and running.
 Check out [Next Steps](/tutorials/install/next-steps.html) to learn about connecting to it and testing it out.

+## Starting Over

+If at any point you need to start over with your oneclick image:

+1. Open the Digital Ocean droplet management dashboard.
+2. Go to Destroy -> Rebuild Droplet.
+3. Select the AresMUSH image from the image list.
+(You may need to search for 'aresmush' if it doesn't show up automatically.)
+4. Click "Rebuild".

+It will take a few minutes, but then your droplet will be restored to the original oneclick image and you can start the install all over again.
+This will not affect the droplet's size/region/etc. and shouldn't impact its IP address or domain either.

+{% include pretty_image.html file='install-ares/oneclick-rebuild.png' %}